finkusuma-dev/frontendmenter-blog-preview-card/README.md

 - Usually when I saw a card component, it didn't have interactive elements inside the card.
 But the card element itself as a whole is interactive (can get focus, hover, has animation, etc).
 So this challange is a bit confusing to me.
 But nevertheless, I did the challenge by adding the anchor element inside the heading, wrapping the text.
 - I used `figure` element to wrap the image, but I removed it.
 As this is only a component, and the blog page will list many of this components so the image won't relate with the main content of the page.
 What is you opinion?
-- Do you wrap published date with the `time` element?
+- Is wrapping published date with the `time` element a best practice?
 - I'm using BEM together with nested CSS.
 Do you recommend this method for more complex challenge?
 - Feels free to give suggestions if you see some of my code needs improvements.
 - And also I would greatly appreciate if you could review and give feedback (or comments) to my process and discoveries on this challenge.